icgood/swim-protocol/README.md

 loss.

-The signatures rely on a [shared secret][8] between all cluster members, given as the `secret=b'...'` argument to the [Config][100] constructor.
+The signatures rely on a [shared secret][8] between all cluster members, given as the `secret=b'...'` argument to the [UdpConfig][100] constructor.
 If `secret=None` is used, it defaults to [`uuid.getnode()`][9] but this is **not secure** for production setups unless all sockets are bound to a local loopback interface.

 The cluster member metadata is **not** encrypted during transmission, so only private networks should be used if metadata includes any secret data, or that secret data should be encrypted separately by the application.

-Also be aware that low [MTU][10] sizes on public networks may affect the ability to synchronize larger amounts of metadata.
+If member [metadata][12] is larger than can be transmitted in a single UDP packet (hard-coded at 1500 bytes due to [MTU][10] sizes on public networks), a TCP connection is used instead.
+There is no additional protocol for TCP; the connection is opened, the oversized packet is transmitted, and then the connection is closed without waiting for a response.

 ## Development